michaelisvy/michael-training-samples/README.md

 michael-training-samples
 ========================

 project used for my own demos when teaching.
-Likely to be quick and dirty!!!!!!
+Likely to be quick and dirty